albarron/academic-kickstart/content/teaching/computational-linguistics/_index.md

 ## Teaching methods

 The course is a combination of seminar and practical sessions.
 In either case, active participation of the students is expected.
-We will start with an introduction to the Python programming language and follow with a (practical) description of diverse models and tasks.
+Assuming you know the basics of programming (e.g., by completing the python course in topic 0) we will cover a (practical) description of diverse models and tasks.

-Attendance to a minimum of 70% of the lessons is a must.

-## Assessment methods
+## Evaluation {#evaluation}

 The student will work on addressing a problem within her **own research** interests with the knowledge acquired during the course.
-Upon agreement of the topic, the student will work on solving the problem and will write a written report.
+Upon agreement of the topic, the student will work on solving the problem and will produce a written report.
 A poster session will be organized at the end of the course in which the students will present their research work.

 **_The final evaluation will be computed as a combination of both report and poster presentation._**

+### Important points

+* If the conditions (covid) do not allow it, we wont have a poster session.
+In that case, your project should be submitted **1 week before the appello** to be considered valid
+* Do you want to target **30L**?
+Your final project **should be submitted to a conference for publication** (talk to me well in advance)

 ## Teaching tools